DFE-Digital/bat-design-history/app/glossary.md

 : This is a [register of schools and colleges in England](https://get-information-schools.service.gov.uk/).

 Get Into Teaching (GIT)
-: Campaign site to encourage people to apply for teacher training.
+: A marketing campaign and website to encourage people to become a teacher.
+The brand is capitalised, and the acronym should not be used publicly.
+See [Get Into Teaching](https://getintoteaching.education.gov.uk) website.

 ## H